yang-zhang/yang-zhang.github.io/stat_python_r.md

 - 435 out of 1025 clicked in A;
 - 418 out of 998 clicked in B;
 - 412 out of 990 clicked in C;

 How confident are you when you say that click rates are about the same?

 ### Multiple proportion

 #### A test
-A: 243 from USA; 98 from UK; 65 from DE;
+A: 243 from USA; 98 from UK; 65 from DE.

-TODO: what's the question?
+I don't know what question you have?

 #### AB test
 Given: